AaronRAppel/ski-resort-forecast/README.md

 Prettier: I generally use Prettier for auto-formatting.
 I've found this speeds up development and enforces consistent style, which becomes increasingly important as you add more developers to a project.

+Moment: I'm using moment for date comparison/manipulation because it's much simpler to use than JS Date.

 ## Available Scripts

 In the project directory, you can run: